 Liability for remaining coverage, excluding loss component Loss component of the liability for remaining coverage Liability for incurred claims Insurance contract liability

 CU CU CU CU

 Opening balance 404 113 - 517

+Insurance finance expenses 16 5 (b) - 21 (d)

-Insurance revenue (320) (a) (320)
+Insurance revenue (320) (a) - (320)

 Insurance service expenses - (118) (b) 350 (c) 232

-Investment component (100) 100 -
+Investment component (100) - 100 -

-Insurance finance expenses 16 5 (b) 21 (d)

-Cash flows - (450) (450)
+Cash flows (450) - (450)

-Closing balance -
+Closing balance =

-- (i) determined by the entity applying paragraph B123 as the difference between the opening and closing carrying amounts of the liability for remaining coverage, excluding changes related to the loss component of CU404 (CU404 CU0), insurance finance expenses of CU16 and the repayment of the investment component of CU100, ie CU320 = CU404 + CU16 CU100. - (ii) analysed by the entity applying paragraph B124 as the sum of the insurance service expenses for the incurred claims for the year of CU350 and the change in the risk adjustment for non-financial risk caused by the release from risk of CU88, excluding CU118 allocated to the loss component of the liability of remaining coverage, ie CU320 = CU350 + CU88 - CU118. - (b) Applying paragraph 50(a), the entity allocates on a systematic basis the subsequent changes in the fulfilment cash flows of the liability for remaining coverage between the loss component of the liability for remaining coverage and the liability for remaining coverage, excluding the loss component.
-In this example the allocation is based on the 22 per cent proportion of the loss component of the liability for remaining coverage of CU113 to the total liability for remaining coverage of CU517 (CU404 + CU113).
-Consequently, the entity allocates subsequent changes in fulfilment cash flows to the loss component of the liability for remaining coverage as follows: - (i) the change of the loss component of CU118 is the sum of: - 1 the estimates of the future cash flows released from the liability for remaining coverage for the year of CU99, calculated by multiplying the expected insurance service expenses for the incurred claims for the year plus the investment component of CU450 (CU350 + CU100) by 22 per cent; and - 2 the change in the risk adjustment for non-financial risk caused by the release from risk of CU19, calculated by multiplying the total such change of CU88 by 22 per cent.
+- (i) determined by the entity applying paragraph B123 as the difference between the opening and closing carrying amounts of the liability for remaining coverage, excluding changes related to the loss component of CU404 (CU404 - CU0), insurance finance expenses of CU16 and the repayment of the investment component of CU100, ie CU320 = CU404 + CU16 - CU100. - (ii) analysed by the entity applying paragraph B124 as the sum of the insurance service expenses for the incurred claims for the year of CU350 and the change in the risk adjustment for non-financial risk caused by the release from risk of CU88, excluding CU118 allocated to the loss component of the liability of remaining coverage, ie CU320 = CU350 + CU88 CU118. - (b) Applying paragraph 50(a), the entity allocates on a systematic basis the subsequent changes in the fulfilment cash flows of the liability for remaining coverage between the loss component of the liability for remaining coverage and the liability for remaining coverage, excluding the loss component.
+In this example the entity allocates subsequent changes in fulfilment cash flows to the loss component of the liability for remaining coverage as follows: - (i) insurance finance expenses of CU5 are determined by multiplying the total insurance finance expenses of CU21 by 22 per cent.
+The allocation is based on the 22 per cent proportion of the loss component of the liability for remaining coverage of CU113 to the total liability for remaining coverage of CU517 (CU404 + CU113). - (ii) the change of the loss component of CU118 is the sum of: - 1 the estimates of the future cash flows released from the liability for remaining coverage for the year of CU94, calculated by multiplying the expected insurance service expenses for the incurred claims for the year of CU350 by 27 per cent; and the change in the risk adjustment for non-financial risk caused by the release from risk of CU24, calculated by multiplying the total such change of CU88 by 27 per cent.